Arxivar/Arxivar-Next-Dev-4/README.md

 > Examples for DEV course of ARXivar NEXT (Day 4)
 * Server plugins (WCF/WebApi)
 * Server rest plugins
-* Windows client plugins
 * Workflow plugins (Link/Task)
+* Logon provider for Password Grant Flow
+* Logon provider for OpenID Connect Flow

 ## Installation

-* To use these examples you need VisualStudio 2015 or later (or any IDE that support .NET Framework 3.5).
+* To use these examples you need VisualStudio 2019 or later (or any IDE that support .Net Framework and .Net Core 3.1).

 ## Compile and run